INSM/INSM-Template-API/README.md

 _IsPreviewItemEnabled_ - True if an item should be used as preview for the whole template.
 In this case PreviewItem must be defined

 _PreviewItem_ - Key of dataset item to use as preview.
 This must be a file.

+_Color_  -   Color as hex value with A,R,G and B.

+_FileDescription_ - Kind of file with file extensions.

+_Rows_  -  Number of rows.

+_Font_  -   Name of the font.

+_FontBold_  - Bold font is enabled or not.

+_FontItalic_  - FontItalic is true or false.

+_FontSize_ - Selected size of the font.

+_TextAlign_  - Alignment of text left or right.

+_AllowEdit_ - Allow edit true or false.

+_Fonts_ - All fonts options.

+_FontSizes_ - All font size options.

+_DropShadow_ - enabled or not.

+_DataColumnDisplayName.1_ - datagrid column display name.

+_DataColumnKey.1_ - datagrid column display key.

+_DataColumnRequired.1_ - datagrid column required or not.

+_DataColumnRequiredMessage.1_ - datagrid column required message.